Erie, Pennsylvania: Entertainment

 Downtown Erie's historic and ornate Warner Theatre hosts a range of performances.
 Renovated in the 1980s and again in 2007, the Warner is the hub of Erie's Civic Center.
 The downtown area is the home of the Erie Playhouse, one of the leading community theaters in the country, and the third-oldest community theater in the U.S. Erie is also home to several other community theatres, including Dramashop, PACA, and All an Act Theatre.
-In addition to regular performances, Erie has many festivals including motorcycle rallies.
+In addition to regular performances, Erie has many festivals, including motorcycle rallies.
 Since 2007, the annual Roar on the Shore motorcycle rally has taken place in Erie, although in 2019, it moved to the Lake Erie Speedway.

+Presque Isle Downs & Casino opened on February 28, 2007, and was the fourth slots parlor in the state, as well as the first in Western Pennsylvania.
+Table games opened at the casino on July 8, 2010.

+Erie is home to The Cadets Drum and Bugle Corps, ten-time Drum Corps International World Champion as of 2023.
+The Cadets entered a long-term partnership with the Erie Sports Center in February 2023, prompting them to move all operations of Cadets Arts & Entertainment, Inc. to Erie.

+Erie has been the location for many movies; for example, it is the hometown of the fictional band The Wonders in That Thing You Do! featuring Tom Hanks.
+Erie is the hometown of Train lead singer Patrick Monahan and of Marc Brown, the author and illustrator of Arthur books and TV series.